caronvincent/todo-burbanie/README.md

 Expects JSON with the following structure: `{"name" : "Name of category", "description" : "Category description"}`

+All fields are required.

 ## GET /categories/{id}

 Reads a category with ID `{id}`.

+## PUT /categories/{id}

+Updates a category.
+Needs `ADMIN` role.

+Expects JSON with the following structure: `{"name" : "New name of category", "description" : "New category description"}`

+All fields are required.

 # Original README contents